jupyter-widgets/ipywidgets/docs/source/dev_release.md

 ### widgetsnbextension

-Edit package.json to point to new jupyter-js-widgets version npm version [patch/minor/major]
+Edit package.json to point to new jupyter-widgets-controls version npm version [patch/minor/major]

 Edit `widgetsnbextension/_version.py` (Remove dev from the version.
 If it's the first beta, use b1, etc...)